-There are a variety of treatment options for ED, the treatment that is right for you will depend on the cause and severity of your ED as well as any underlying health conditions you may have.
+There are a variety of treatment options for ED, including ED pills, creams, and wipes.
+The treatment that is right for you will depend on the cause and severity of your ED as well as any underlying health conditions you may have.
 It is important to work with a health care professional to choose the ED treatment that is best for you, it may be helpful to talk with your partner about which treatment is best for you as a couple as well.
 ED treatment options could include lifestyle changes, medications, testosterone therapy, injections, erection devices, implants, or surgery.

 Your doctor may recommend any of the following lifestyle changes to help improve your ED, if you have trouble making these changes on your own seek help from your doctor.

-There are 4 oral medications that are approved by the FDA for the treatment of ED, these medications are known as PDE type-5 inhibitors and work to increase penile blood flow.
-These medications are taken by mouth and will help you to get and maintain an erection.
+There are four oral medications (including ED pills) that are approved by the FDA for the treatment of ED, these medications are known as PDE type-5 inhibitors and work to increase penile blood flow.
+These ED pills are taken by mouth and will help you to get and maintain an erection.

 These medications all work by relaxing muscles in the penis and increasing blood flow in the penis during sexual stimulation allowing you to get an erection.
 Taking this medication will not automatically produce an erection, sexual stimulation is required first to work.
 These medications come in varying dosages so it may take time to find the right medication and dose that is right for you.
 These medications do come with possible side effects, including:

-If oral medications do not work to treat your ED, the drug Alprostadil is an approved injectable or suppository drug to treat ED.
+If ED pills do not work to treat your ED, the ED drug Alprostadil is an approved injectable or suppository drug to treat ED.